mcwhittemore/deck.md/README.md

 * Update config
 	* add destination path and destination name
 	* remove unique_id
-* Create sub-modules for the markdown to jade conversion functions
 * Add in attribution code

 ### 0.2.0